Online BSSW Program Information

 - 2.5 cumulative GPA or higher (transfer GPA)

-- *Completion SOWK 200 (Introduction to Social Work) or its equivalent with a grade of C or higher prior to enrollment into upper division social work courses (i.e., SOWK 312)
+- *Completion SOWK 200 (Introduction to Social Work) or its equivalent with a grade of C or higher prior to enrollment in the online BSSW program (i.e., SOWK 312)

-- *Completion SOWK 250 (Introduction to Social Welfare) its equivalent with a grade of C or higher prior to enrollment into upper division social work courses (i.e., SOWK 312)
+- *Completion SOWK 250 (Introduction to Social Welfare) its equivalent with a grade of C or higher prior to enrollment in the online BSSW program (i.e., SOWK 312)

 - Completion of the following Personal Essay questions (instructions to complete the Personal Essay can be found in the application):

 - What motivated you to pursue a career in social work, as opposed to another helping profession such as psychology?
 Please discuss your career goals and any specific areas of interest in social work practice you may have.

 - Describe what professional behavior and accountability means to you as an online student in and outside of the virtual classroom.